Discover the Secrets to Thriving Hoya Plants

 As for pruning techniques, it's important to remove any dead or yellowing leaves to maintain the plant's overall health.
 Additionally, pruning can help shape and control the growth of your Hoyas.
 When pruning, make sure to use sharp, clean tools and cut just above a node to encourage new growth.

-Troubleshooting common issues With Hoya Plants
+Troubleshooting Common Issues With Hoya Plants

 I've encountered a few common issues with my Hoya plants and have found some effective solutions.